Insights & advice

 Are out-of-pocket healthcare expenses tax deductible?

 Some out-of pocket healthcare expenses may be deductible.
-Check with Canada Revenue AgencyOpens a new website in a new window - Opens in a new window for a list of eligible expenses and how to claim them on your tax return.
+Check with Canada Revenue AgencyOpens a new website in a new window or a list of eligible expenses and how to claim them on your tax return.